Written by Andrew Power

 Photos Courtesy of Ben Porter

-I travelled to Romania this summerpalecloudedyellow_nousasesc-ben-porter for the first time to join the Operation Wallacea Transylvania team.
+I travelled to Romania this summer for the first time to join the Operation Wallacea Transylvania team.
 I have always been a wildlife nut, growing up in Ireland, bird watching and catching butterflies since I can remember.
 Naturally, I decided to study Zoology in Trinity College Dublin and in 2012 I completed a Masters of Research in the University of Nottingham in Conservation Biology.
 Since then I’ve worked on numerous projects from remote tropical islands to the high mountains of the South Sinai in Egypt.
 Most of my work has focused on birds and butterflies and so it was no surprise that I joined the Opwall team as….farm survey leader!

 The biodiversity of the Tarnava Mare is breath-taking.
 Stepping foot in Richis (the first Opwall village) in Transylvania for the first time was like travelling back in time.
 It was a bittersweet moment for me.
 On the one hand it was amazing to see this extraordinary landscape up close but on the other hand it really emphasised how much wilderness Europe has lost to development and intensive agriculture.
 This is what Ireland should be like.
 Tourists visit my home to see the green fields, but those fields are barren and empty (for the most part).
 The fields and woods here are alive, you can hear the difference before you see it; buzzing crickets, singing Corncrakes, hooting Owls and barking deer.
 Why is the area so special?
 The farming methods they use here are medieval and have been unchanged for centuries, non-intensive and not commercial.
 That’s why I decided to do farm surveys; I wanted to meet the people who make this a haven for the birds and butterflies (and everything else) and see their methods up close.
 The opportunity to be the bird ringing assistant to Ben also lured me to the project!